Tham Luang cave rescue: Opinions about the assistant coach

 Some observers, primarily in Western media, questioned whether assistant coach Ekkaphon Kanthawong should face criminal charges for leading the group into the caves, despite the warning sign at the entrance stating that it is dangerous to enter between July and November.
 The boys had entered the cave on 23 June.

 Local communities, as well as the boys' parents, emphasised that they did not blame the boys or their coach, as the rain had arrived a month earlier than usual.
 Vernon Unsworth said "Nobody's to blame, not the coach, not the boys.
 They were just very unlucky … It wasn't just the rain that day, the mountain is like a sponge and waters from earlier rain were raising the levels."
 Unsworth said that he himself had been planning to make a solo venture into the complex on 24 June, when he received a telephone call saying the boys were missing there.

 While the police chief told newspaper Khaosod that he "hadn't ruled out" pressing negligence charges against the coach for putting the team in danger, no calls were made to take legal action against him.
 A number of lawyers stated that the coach would probably not face criminal charges, since Thai law also takes into consideration whether a person has malicious intent.
 In mainstream media, Ekkaphon has widely been held "a hero" and was a "calm voice [that] helped boys to beat despair in the darkness."
 The coach was reported to have treated the boys with care, giving them his food, helping them remain calm, and instructing them to drink the relatively clean water dripping from the cave walls instead of the murky floodwaters that trapped them.

 When asked if Ekkaphon should be held legally responsible for negligence, Mongkhon Bunpiam, the father of 12-year-old Mongkhon, rejected the suggestion: "We would never do that … the boys love their coach … and we as parents don't want it either.
 Coach Eak has been good to my boy, and now I hear how he gave them hope, and kept them calm for so many days without food.
 I have great admiration for him."
 Tanawut Vibulrungruang, father of 11-year old Chanin, was reported to be "touched by the actions of the team's coach.
 Without him … he doesn't know how the kids could have survived."
 Head coach Nopparat said he would not have approved of the hike, but was confident in Ekkaphon's ability to take care of the boys.
-Prime Minister Prayut said that the emphasis should be on the rescue and the recovery of the team, and he asked the public to avoid a rush to judgement.
+Prime Minister Prayut said that the emphasis should be on the rescue and the recovery of the team, and he asked the public to avoid a rush to judgment.